 Parking Lot #3 is at the east end of Goat Island is fine if you are visiting Goat Island only and don’t mind walking ten to fifteen minutes to view the Falls.
 Quite often there is no fee to park at lot #3.
 If you decide you want to park at lot #2 or #3 on Goat Island, signage will direct you to Lot #2 and there are a two options- Pay and park at #2 or during the off season there is a good chance the booth at lot 3 is not charging.
 At the entrance to Lot #2 you will see signage pointing to Lot #3 (keep left).
 For mapping on your mobile device use: Parking Lot 3, 50 Goat Island Rd, Niagara Falls, NY.

 If you would like to pay a lower rate yet still be close to Prospect Point we recommend the One Niagara Welcome Center.
 This privately owned facility is adjacent to the State Park Lot#1 and offers ample parking.
 They have a great food court and gift shopping is available.
 For mapping on your mobile device use: 360 Rainbow Blvd, Niagara Falls, NY.

 FREE PARKING – If you know where to look you can typically find free or discounted parking near the Falls.
 There are usually a few open spots and metered parking available curbside on Old Falls Street, Buffalo Avenue or Old Main Street during the off season.
 Remember that you cannot park overnight on city streets.
 Downstream of the Rainbow Bridge there is free parking at the Power Plant Ruins site.
 This is a great place to park if you plan on spending the entire day at the park.
 From the Power Ruins site to Three Sisters Islands is 1.5 miles.
-If you stop near the Cave of the Winds and Terrapin Point the route is two miles will take 10 minutes on a bicycle and 36 minutes to walk.
+If you stop near the Cave of the Winds and Terrapin Point the route is two miles and will take 10 minutes on a bicycle and 36 minutes to walk each way.